pearsonca/scala-commsim/index.md

 the case of the Montreal data, ignoring your boss while out together for coffee to check your email might be unwise.

-In Snijders *et al*, this mechanically-oriented aspect appears in the objective function, framed in terms of network change events as determined by current network and individual traits.
+In Snijders *et al*, this mechanically-oriented aspect appears in an objective function, framed in terms of network change events as determined by current network and individual traits.
 Their overall perspective is about model selection (which objective function to use) and parameter fitting (what values